Create Automated CI/CD Builds Using GitHub Actions and DockerHub

 Creating the Application and a Dockerfile to Build the Application Image

-To get started, you need an application that Docker will use to build an image.
-The same application should have the correct instructions to instruct Docker on how to package and build the application image.
+To get started, you need an application to put into a Docker image.
 In this guide, you will develop a simple Node.js application with a single endpoint that just print Hello World

 to the screen.
 Alternatively, if you have an application you have already developed, you can use it along and achieve the same objective this guide aims for.